lezaf/fairness-in-a-real-social-network/README.md

 # Fairness in a real social network
 This is a project for measuring fairness in ranking algorithms results.
-It was developed for the course "D6 - Online Social Networks and Media" of my MSc degree.
+It was developed for the course "D6 - Online Social Networks and Media" of my MSc degree under the supervision of [E. Pitoura](https://www.cs.uoi.gr/~pitoura/) and [P. Tsaparas](https://www.cs.uoi.gr/~tsap/).
 A full description of the process followed and results can be found in [REPORT.pdf](/REPORT.pdf) file.

 ## Notes
 - [requirements.txt](/requirements.txt) file can be used to re-create anaconda environment with the necessary dependencies.